No Valid Driver License Charge in Tampa, FL

 Our criminal defense attorneys focus on criminal traffic cases in the greater Tampa Bay area.

 Even if you just received a citation or a “notice to appear” you should be aware that you were actually arrested and released at the scene on a criminal charge.
-Even a first offense for driving with “no valid driver’s license” is a second degree misdemeanor which is punishable by 60 days in jail and a $500 fine.
+Even a first offense for driving with “no valid driver’s license” is a second degree misdemeanor which is punishable by up to 60 days in jail and a $500 fine.

 Attorney for a No Driver’s License Charges in Tampa, FL